 Almond milk is plant-based, however, it is made with nuts, and some nuts are toxic to puppies and dogs.
 While veterinarians state that almonds are not particularly dangerous, other nuts like macadamia, are highly toxic.

-Dr. Merliza Cabriles wrote for the Dog Health Coach that technically yes dogs can drink almond milk but it is not recommended.
+Dr. Merliza Cabriles wrote for the Dog Health Coach that dogs can technically drink almond milk but it is not recommended.
 You also have to watch out for the additional ingredients which could be dangerous for your dog.

 To sum it up, it’s best to play it safe and avoid giving your puppy almond milk, although, in small amounts on very few occasions, it shouldn’t cause much harm.
 Always check the ingredients used and consult a professional.